tflo/EditBox-Font-Improver/readme.md

 # EditBox Font Improver

 Better fonts and fontsize for writing macros and debugging code.
-Not only for font nerds.
+Not only for font nerds!

 ## Summary

-The addon lets you set the font and font size for the edit boxes of:
+The addon lets you set the font and font size for the edit boxe (text entry field) of:

 - [Blizz Macro UI](https://gamingcy.com/wp-content/uploads/2024/01/WoW-Macros-Limitations.jpg): Edit box
 - [M6](https://www.curseforge.com/wow/addons/m6x): Edit box